January 2020 North American storm complex: United States

-Canada
+Newfoundland

 As Winter Storm Jacob emerged into the Atlantic on 18 January, it passed offshore close to Atlantic Canada, bringing high winds and heavy snowfall widely.
 Worst affected was Newfoundland, where St. John's recorded over 30 in of snow, breaking the city's all-time single-day snowfall record.
 Mount Pearl had 93 cm of snow.
 As a result of the severe blizzard, 21,000 homes were left without power and a state of emergency was declared across Newfoundland, banning all road travel except for emergencies.
 A 26-year-old man was reported missing after failing to return home from a walk in the blizzard in Conception Bay.

-High winds, gusting up to 97 mph in the Avalon Peninsula, 164 kph in Bonavista, Newfoundland and 171 kph in Green Island (Fortune), Newfoundland and Labrador damaged the roofs of houses and created snowdrifts as high as 15 ft against buildings and vehicles, trapping people indoors for several days and hindering emergency vehicle access; fire engines required snowplough escorts, and snowmobiles were used to transport patients to local hospitals in the days following the blizzard.
+High winds, gusting up to 97 mph in the Avalon Peninsula, 164 kph in Bonavista, Newfoundland and 171 kph in Green Island, Fortune Bay damaged the roofs of houses and created snowdrifts as high as 15 ft against buildings and vehicles, trapping people indoors for several days and hindering emergency vehicle access; fire engines required snowplough escorts, and snowmobiles were used to transport patients to local hospitals in the days following the blizzard.
 The storm created an avalanche in The Battery, St. John's.
 Many meteorologists in the area described this storm as the worst winter storm they had ever seen.